A Simplified and Complete Guide to Learn Space and Time Complexity

 Asymptotic Notations are programming languages that allow you to analyze an algorithm's running time by identifying its behavior as its input size grows.
 This is also referred to as an algorithm's growth rate.
 When the input size increases, does the algorithm become incredibly slow?
 Is it able to maintain its fast run time as the input size grows?
 You can answer these questions thanks to Asymptotic Notation.

 You can't compare two algorithms head to head.
 It is heavily influenced by the tools and hardware you use for comparisons, such as the operating system, CPU model, processor generation, and so on.
-Even if you calculate time and space complexity for two algorithms running on the same system, the subtle changes in the system environment may affect their time and space complexity.
+Even if you calculate time and space complexity for two algorithms running on the same system, the subtle changes in the system environment may affect their time and space complexity in data structure.

 As a result, you compare space and time complexity using asymptotic analysis.
 It compares two algorithms based on changes in their performance as the input size is increased or decreased.